Grades 7-8

 Athletics

-Each spring, every Middle School student chooses to participate in one of 10 Mini-Mester classes—a two-day experiential learning program designed by faculty that includes: learning how to cook, hiking the Appalachian trail, exploring DC mural art, or recording a podcast.
-Take a look at our 2022 adventures!
+Each spring, every Middle School student chooses to participate in one of 15 Mini-Mester classes—a two-day experiential learning program designed by faculty that includes programs like Appalachian Trail overnight, big city/small trees, DC history and art, digital photography, and the ancient art of barbeque!

 Portrait of a Graduate